yannickpan/getcleandataproj/README.md

 # getcleandataproj
 # IMPORTANT EXPLANATION FOR THOSE WHO GRADE MY WORK: I forgot to revise the name of my R scripts to *run_analysis.R*.
-But I believe all the functions are impletemented correctly.
+But I believe all the functions are implemented correctly.
 1. The functions of merge.R:
 a. it will first merge variables and labels together for training set and testing set respectively;
 b. then it will merge training and testing set together;